shehabkotb/RTmission_backend/README.md

 # RTmission_backend

-### Note the project is bundled with the python virtual enviroment used to run the project to activate It.
+### Note the project is bundled with the python virtual enviroment used to create the project
+### to activate It.
 ```
 cd into scripts
 ./activate